Christina-LaRow/aap_zos_automation/volume_management/volume_initialization/init_dasd_vol_and_run_sample_jcl/README.md

 # Initialize z/OS DASD Volumes

-This sample playbook demonstrates how to initialize a z/OS DASD volume and create, copy over, and submit JCL to a data set on the newly initialized volume using modules included in the Red Hat Ansible Certified Content for IBM Z core collection.
+This sample playbook demonstrates how to initialize a z/OS DASD volume using modules included in the Red Hat Ansible Certified Content for IBM Z core collection.